Anisah-bb/SupervisedLearning/README.md

 ## This project aims to train a model that clasiffies voices of people with parkinson's disorder from those without parkinson's disorder.
-A case study about Dyphonic voice patterns in people with Parkinson's Disorder.
+An analysis of quantified voice patterns patterns in people phonation disorders related to Parkinson's.

 Description
 This repository contains the code to analyze and make a model thal classifies voices of people with Parkinson's Disorder from those without.

 Data
+The dataset was created by Max Little of the University of Oxford, in collaboration with the National Centre for Voice and Speech, Denver, Colorado, who recorded the speech signals.
+The original study published the feature extraction methods for general voice disorders.
-The process datasets can be found at https://archive.ics.uci.edu/ml/datasets/Parkinsons
+The dataset can be found at https://archive.ics.uci.edu/ml/datasets/Parkinsons

 Data description
 The different columns of the table are described in the documentation directory https://archive.ics.uci.edu/ml/datasets/Parkinsons